FREQUENTLY ASKED QUESTIONS

 HOW DO I PAY FOR MY PUPPY?

-I request a £50 non-refundable deposit to join my waiting list, this to to ensure committed homes only apply ( rising to £150 from Jan 2022).
+I request a £150 non-refundable deposit to join my waiting list, this is to ensure committed homes only apply.

 A further non-refundable deposit is required to secure a puppy only once the litter is safely born and I know there are enough puppies for each waiting home.